Marble polishing Services

 Honed Stone

-• Use pH-neutral stone cleaner – Avoid acidic or abrasive cleaners that can etch the surface of the stone.
+• Use pH-neutral stone cleaner – At all times, avoid acidic or abrasive cleaners that can etch the surface of the stone.

 • Rinse thoroughly after cleaning – Residue can cause buildup